safesoftware/fmeserver-nginx/README.md

 sudo service nginx restart
 ```
 ### Test configuration
 Got to FME Server in your browser (for self-signed certificates the site will be show as not secure).
 Update the Service URLs to use https://.
+Now you can run Jobs and test the websocket server with the topic monitoring tool.